cdlhub/Deployment/README.md

 ## 2 Script Usage
 To create an AWS Oasis base environment you will need to run two scripts in the following order.
-* [deploy_SQL.py](https://github.com/OasisLMF/deployment/blob/master/deploy_SQL.py) creates a windows SQL server based on a preconfigured AMI.
+* [deploy_SQL.py](https://github.com/OasisLMF/deployment/blob/master/deploy_SQL.py) creates a windows SQL server based on a preconfigured image.
-* [deploy_OASIS.py](https://github.com/OasisLMF/deployment/blob/master/deploy_OASIS.py) launches a stock linux AMI, then injects and runs an installation.
+* [deploy_OASIS.py](https://github.com/OasisLMF/deployment/blob/master/deploy_OASIS.py) launches a stock linux AMI, then injects and runs an installation script.

 ### 2.1 Prerequisites
 * The scripts are being run from a linux machine.
 While it might be possible to run from windows that scenario is not covered by this document.
 * The target AWS account has the desired VPC, subnet, Gateway, Security Group and KeyPair setup.
-If not, then see the `Network infrastructure` section of AWS deployment scripts readme.

 ### 2.2 Examples